|1H 2014 Exploration and appraisal wells

 ||1H 2014 Success rate

-This East African Rift Basin acreage in Kenya and Ethiopia shares many geological attributes with Tullow's Lake Albert Rift Basin position in Uganda.
-The acreage, which is located 500 km to the east of Lake Albert has good evidence of a live oil system.
+Tullow’s East African Rift Basin acreage in Kenya and Ethiopia shares many geological attributes with the Group’s Lake Albert Rift Basin position in Uganda.
+The acreage, which is located 500 km to the east of Lake Albert showed good evidence of a live oil system prior to Tullow’s drilling activity.
 The Loperot-1 well drilled in 1992 recovered 29 degree API waxy crude from Miocene sandstones.

-The first well in the basin, Ngamia-1, in Block 10BB, commenced drilling in January 2012 and discovered over 200 metres of net oil pay.
-This significant exploration result demonstrates that substantial oil generation has occurred in the South Lokichar Basin, which is one of 11 tertiary rift basins in Tullow's Kenya-Ethiopia acreage, each of which is similar in magnitude to the Lake Albert Rift Basin in Uganda.
+Tullow’s first well in the basin, Ngamia-1, in Block 10BB, commenced drilling in January 2012 and discovered over 200 metres of net oil pay.
+This significant exploration result demonstrates that substantial oil generation has occurred in the South Lokichar Basin, which is one of a number of Tertiary Rift Basins in Tullow's Kenya-Ethiopia acreage, each of which is similar in magnitude to the Lake Albert Rift Basin in Uganda.
 The second well, Twiga South-1, also made a major discovery in this frontier basin swiftly followed by further successes at Etuko-1 and Ekales-1.
-Tullow has made four further discoveries in the basin to date resulting in discovered PMean resources of over 600mmbo with the basin having a potential of in excess of 1 billion barrels of oil.
-Tullow now expects to drill some 40 wells in Kenya and Ethiopia over the coming 24 months, including eight new sub basin opening wells in the next 18 months.
+Tullow has now made a total of nine wildcat discoveries in the basin out of eleven drilled and following a number of successful appraisal wells the discovered PMean resources are estimated to be over 600mmbo.
+Tullow now expects to drill a significant number of wells in Kenya , including five new sub basin opening wells during 2015.

 In offshore Kenya Block L8, the Mbawa-1 exploration well result was announced in September 2012 after encountering approximately 52 metres of net gas pay in the shallower primary target.
 Tullow had a 15% interest in the licence, targeting a separate Transform Margin Play, but the licence was relinquished in January 2014.